ANQIFENG/RATNUS/README.md

         <td style="text-align: center;">Multi-TI</td>
         <td style="text-align: left;">
           <ul>
-          <li>Following the T1&PD maps caluclation, a series of Multi-TI images are synthesized. </li>
+          <li>Following the T1&PD maps calculation, a series of Multi-TI images are synthesized. </li>
           <li> Specifically, the Inversion Time (TI) for Multi-TI image ranges from 400 to 1400 ms in increments of 20 ms, producing a set of 51 images.
                 This TI range is selected to maximize contrast within the thalamus, enhancing the visibility of its internal structure.</li>
-          <li> The input assumes that the 51 images are combined into a single NIfTI file with 51 channels.</li>
+          <li> The input requires combining 51 images into a single NIfTI file with 51 channels.</li>
         </ul>
         </td>
         <td style="text-align: center;">✅</td>